tiganabryan/blumi-nextjs/README.md

 }
 ```

-Above all, this experience highlighted the importance of continuous evaluation and the willingness to adapt to alternative solutions when faced with roadblocks.
+While I ended up using CSS, this rabbit hole greatly deepened my understanding of server-side rendering and the React rendering cycle.
+It highlighted the importance of continuous evaluation and the willingness to adapt when faced with roadblocks.
+It was also just fun.

+<br></br>
 <div align="center">Thanks for reading, have a lovely day.</div>
-<br></br>
 <br></br>
 <br></br>
 <br></br>